sqlxpert/lights-off-aws/README.md

   operations, and at that, only when a resource has a `sched-` tag key that names the specific operation.

 * A least-privilege queue policy for the queue linking the two functions.
-This scheduled operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of failed operations).
+The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of failed operations).
 Encryption in transit is required.

 * Readable IAM policies, formatted as CloudFormation YAML rather than as JSON, and broken down into discrete statements by resource, by service, or by